-Stu dent's Name Ter of 3 a lit site faci nderstand that Clinical Education is an integral component of the Doctor of Physical Therapy curriculum at messee State University and a necessary requirement for graduation.
-I understand that I must complete a minimal 86 weeks or 1440 hours of clinical education to meet the requirements of graduation.
-I understand that there are mitted number of clinical education sites in Davidson County.
-I further understand that most clinical education is do not provide housing or any financial assistance for students completing clinical education at their facilities.
-To litate the clinical education placement process while I am in the Physical Therapy Program, I agree to the owing: • I will go outside of a one (1) hour driving distance from the Tennessee State University main campus including out of the state of Tennessee, if necessary, for at least two (2), and if necessary three (3) of my five (5) clinical education experiences. • I realize that initial placement at a clinical site is no guarantee that the clinical facility will hold the clinical slot for me, and that the facility may cancel the reservation at any point.
+I understand that Clinical Education is an integral component of the Doctor of Physical Therapy curriculum at Tennessee State University and a necessary requirement for graduation.
+I understand that I must complete a minimal of 36 weeks or 1440 hours of clinical education to meet the requirements of graduation.
+I understand that there are a limited number of clinical education sites in Davidson County.
+I further understand that most clinical education sites do not provide housing or any financial assistance for students completing clinical education at their facilities.
+To facilitate the clinical education placement process while I am in the Physical Therapy Program, I agree to the following:

+- I will go outside of a one (1) hour driving distance from the Tennessee State University main campus including out of the state of Tennessee, if necessary, for at least two (2), and if necessary three (3) of my five (5) clinical education experiences. - I realize that initial placement at a clinical site is no guarantee that the clinical facility will hold the clinical slot for me, and that the facility may cancel the reservation at any point.
 In case of a cancellation, the Academic Coordinator of Clinical Education (ACCE) and/or the Assistant ACCE will locate a substitute placement to meet my educational requirements.
-Accepting a substitute placement may require additional travel and expenses that I had not anticipated. • I agree to work closely with and cooperate with the ACCE and/or Assistant ACCE in arranging my clinical education placements. • I agree not to contact clinical education placement sites without the prior permission of the ACCE and/or Assistant ACCE. Ву affixing my signature below, I hereby accept and agree to abide by the above conditions.
-Pri nt Name Date Sig nature Date
+Accepting a substitute placement may require additional travel and expenses that I had not anticipated. - I agree to work closely with and cooperate with the ACCE and/or Assistant ACCE in arranging my clinical education placements. - I agree not to contact clinical education placement sites without the prior permission of the ACCE and/or Assistant ACCE.

+By affixing my signature below, I hereby accept and agree to abide by the above conditions.